dylan058/datatype/README.md

 > DON'T PANIC!

-`datatype-checker` is a simple module with only two api for data type checking in JavaScript;
+`datatype-checker` is a simple module with only two kinds of apis for data type checking in JavaScript;

 # INSTALLATION